 The Port of Baltimore offers a highly accessible departure option for much of the Mid-Atlantic, including travelers from Pennsylvania, New Jersey, and the Washington, D.C. area.
 Located at South Locust Point, the terminal is just minutes from the Inner Harbor and offers on-site parking directly adjacent to the cruise facility.

 Carnival and Royal Caribbean are the primary lines sailing from Baltimore, with itineraries to the Bahamas, Bermuda, Caribbean, and Canada/New England.
+Royal Caribbean appears to be switching to seasonal service after October 2026.

 The terminal itself is efficient and traveler-friendly, and Baltimore’s urban attractions — including the National Aquarium, Camden Yards, and historic Fell’s Point — make it easy to turn your trip into a more extended vacation.